-The identification of God as "the Angel of the Lord" is one of numerous proofs that Israel understood that the God of Abraham, Isaac, and Jacob existed as One God and as many Persons.
-What was revealed through Christ was the Truth that God is Three Persons the Father, the Son, and the Holy Spirit.
+Learning Outcome Check Interpret how certain instances of the word "angel" in the Old Testament refer to God, understood that the God of Abraham, Isaac, and Jacob existed as One God and as many Persons.
+What was revealed through Christ was the Truth that God is Three Persons - the Father, the Son, and the Holy Spirit.
 But even in the most ancient texts of the Torah, we see that this understanding that the One True God was also multiple Persons was understood and believed.